StarshipAmelia/adb_statusline/README.rst

 * Show the battery percentage of the connected android device
 * Each of these can display multiple times, in any order
 * Able to output in either ANSI escapes, ``tmux`` style color, or no color
+* Able to output information about a specified android device, or if none is specified, the first printed by ``adb devices``
 * Drains your battery

 Usage